tatianegercina/FinTech/02-Homework/22-DeFi/Instructions/README.md

     * `npm install @openzeppelin/contracts`

 4. These commands will install various dependencies that will allow for more streamlined deployment of your app.
-5. Navigate to the `truffle-config.js` file and make the following changes:
+5. Using a code editor such as VSCode, navigate to the `truffle-config.js` file and make the following changes:
     * On line 22, insert your mnemonic phrase.
     * On line 61, insert your infura endpoint.
     * Save the file.

 ## Designing the contracts
+---
 ### MartianAuction

 The included `MartianAuction.sol` contract is a direct copy of the `SimpleAuction` contract from the